matthewjosef/caLabs/README.md

 # caLabs

-Collaborative Advantage is focused on helping individuals, organizations and even society at global scale build collaborative capacity.
+At Collaborative Advantage (ca), we empower individuals and foster collaboration so that people, organizations and communities thrive.